MicrosoftDocs/PowerShell-Docs-Modules/reference/docs-conceptual/SecretManagement/how-to/manage-secretstore.md

 ### Adding metadata

 The **SecretStore** module allows you to add non-sensitive metadata to your secrets.
-The metadata can be used to document the intended purpose of a secret, for example, a particular subscription or application scenario.
+The metadata can be used to document the intended purpose of a secret.
+For example, to indicate that a secret is intended for a particular subscription or application scenario.
 You could also add metadata about the secret's creation date, expiration time, or other information used to manage the secret lifecycle.

 The metadata can be any arbitrary key-value pair.
 The **SecretStore** module supports the following value types for metadata: